Prashant041199/Ecommerce-electronic-store/Readme.md

 3) A Database with name ecommerce should be created before installing the dependencies.

 Note:
-1) I have not included shipping address and payment options as this can lead to privacy voilation.
+1) I have not included shipping address and payment options as this can lead to privacy violation.

 # Steps to run the app: